 The world wasn’t quite ready for his idea, so he waited another 10 years, trying to persuade banks to lend him money for his newsletter focused solely on the untapped but unproven market of used construction equipment.
 “They just kept showing me the door,” the late founder said in a 1973 newspaper interview.
 Down on his luck, he nearly shipped out to run a quarry 45 miles from Saigon, Vietnam, but gave the newsletter idea one last chance.
 This time, it stuck.

 “Heartland’s success is a direct result of the dedicated, passionate commitment of its staff past and present.
-Heartland has persevered for 50 years because of our staff’s significant skill set, the personal relationships we have developed, and the customized solutions we consistently tailor for our clients to reach their customers,” McKinney says.
+Heartland has persevered for over 50 years because of our staff’s significant skill set, the personal relationships we have developed, and the customized solutions we consistently tailor for our clients to reach their customers,” Peed says.

 Newsletter Launches a Company